May 15, 2019

 Gamification: Spaß am lernen

-Learning as a playful challenge: With the Gamification approach, lifelong learning can succeed.
+Learning as a playful challenge: With the gamification approach, lifelong learning can succeed.

-Meaningfully Utilizing Digital Learning Offers
+Effectively Utilizing Digital Learning Offerings

-Study: Why Companies Should Utilize Digital Learning
+Study: Why Companies Should Use Digital Learning

 IW-Weiterbildungserhebung 2017: Studie zu digitalen Lernangeboten an Unternehmen